aiamlucas/c-the-universe-and-everything/minishell/allowed-functions-explained.md

 char *readline(const char *prompt);
 ```

+**Purpose**
+Reads a full line from the terminal with editing support, arrow keys and Ctrl shortcuts

 What it does:
 - Prints the prompt (e.g. "minishell$ ")
 - Lets the user type a full editable line